Sean Doolittle: 2020

 Doolittle again dealt with injuries, with two stints on the injured list in the shortened 2020 season.
 On August 13, he was placed on the injured list with right knee fatigue after his first five games.
 Shortly after being reinstated, he suffered an oblique strain on September 10.
 That was his final game of 2020.
 He ended the season with an 0–2 record and 5.87 ERA in 7 2/3 innings in 11 games.
 He became a free agent on October 28.

-Cincinnati Reds
+Cincinnati Reds and Seattle Mariners (2021)

 On February 8, 2021, Doolittle signed a one-year, $1.5 million contract with the Cincinnati Reds.
-Doolittle appeared in 45 games for the Reds to begin 2021, with a 3–1 record and 1 save in 5 opportunities, posting a 4.46 ERA with 41 strikeouts 38 1/3 innings.
-On August 24, 2021, Doolittle was designated for assignment by the Reds.
+He appeared in 45 games for the Reds to begin the season, with a 3–1 record and 1 save in 5 opportunities, posting a 4.46 ERA with 41 strikeouts 38 1/3 innings.
+On August 24, Doolittle was designated for assignment by the Reds.

-Seattle Mariners

-On August 26, 2021, the Seattle Mariners claimed Doolittle off of waivers.
+On August 26, the Seattle Mariners claimed Doolittle off of waivers.
 In 11 games with the Mariners, Doolittle pitched 11 1/3 innings with a 4.76 ERA with 12 strikeouts.
 He became a free agent again on November 3.